pcdavies/DockerBasics/workshops/docker/Linux200.md

 ![](images/200Linux/Picture200-20.png)

-# Deploy supporting AlphaOffice containers
+# Deploy Supporting AlphaOffice Containers

 In this section of the lab you will deploy the remaining containers to support the AlphaOffice application